bloomberg/chef-umami/README.md

 ## How do I use it?

-From the top level of your cookbook, run `ramsay`.
-It will
+From the top level of your cookbook, run `ramsay`:

 `chef exec ramsay`